 I have always enjoyed being part of companies that have as their main purpose making this world a better place.
 My education had a humanistic and people centered approach, that is why in Niubox I find an opportunity to make an impact and contribute with this philosophy.

-Privacy, Technology and Competitio analyst
+Privacy, Tecnology and Competition analyst

 I have always believed that law should continuously adapt to social changes.
 Nowadays, technology gives us the opportunity for a necessary change that brings innovation closer to the legal world.
 I have a bachelor’s degree in law, with experience in intellectual property, unfair competition and consumer protection, and I am willing to keep learning and to build bridges between law and innovation for the economic and social development of my country.

-Privacy, Technology and Competition Trainee
+Privacy, Technology and Competition Coordinator

-Privacy, Technology and Competition Consultant
+Privacy, Technology and Competition Coordinator

 I am inspired by the impact that technology and innovation can have on the development of society.
 I have been fascinated by how Law has adapted, with flexibility and creativity, to the requirements of this driving force of change.
 I am a lawyer graduated from Universidad Católica San Pablo de Arequipa and, during my professional career, I have advised various organizations on matters related to competition law, intellectual property, and personal data protection.
 In order to take an academic approach on efficient regulation, I decided to pursue master’s studies at Universidad de Salamanca.
 My motivation is to focus the practice of law on the application of new technologies, from a perspective that is respectful of human rights.